adamikoo/Prisma/README.md

 npm install

-Configure Environment Variables
+Configure Environment
-Create a .env file in the root directory:
+Create a .env file in the root directory and add your keys:

 VITE_GEMINI_API_KEY=your_google_gemini_api_key